The Best Kitchen Knives

 What makes this cut better than an average chef’s knife is that hard, wear-resistant core.
 This is the same Hitachi VG-10 steel that’s used by Miyabi, Shun and other better-known Japanese factories in their top-shelf knives.
 VG-10 has enough carbon that it can get very hard, and alloying elements like vanadium help it resist wearing down for longer than simpler steels.

-The handle design is deliberately modern, rather than understated and classic, but it works very well.
+The handle design is deliberately modern, rather than mimicking a classic shape, but it works very well.
 Unlike some knives, the handle isn’t contoured in an awkward way; there’s a gentle taper to the rounded-square cross section.
-The handle material is molded Polyoxymethylene (POM) plastic — not exactly high-end, but it’s a reliable, durable choice that serves very well on quite a few expensive knives.
+The handle material is polyoxymethylene (POM) plastic — not exactly high-end, but it’s a reliable, durable choice that serves very well on quite a few more expensive knives.

 Greater Goods chose a balanced blade grind and a rounded edge profile for this knife, and that means it’s a versatile kitchen tool.
 It won’t slide through tomatoes quite as easily, but it also feels less flimsy than the Misono, Tojiro and Nexus knives.
 It’s one-thousandth of an inch thinner behind the edge than the Victorinox, with the same thickness at the spine.